ml22826/Ubuntu/Annotation VCF/README.md

 # Annotation Folder README

+This folder contains all the files and folders required to annotate our VCF file.
+The final annotated VCF file was in the form of a CSV and contained information about gene names, clinical relevance and dbSNPs for the SNPs in the original VCF

 ## SnpEff

 **Description:** SnpEff is used here for annotating the VCF file.
 The annotation primarily focuses on extracting gene names associated with SNPs.